Donate Today!

 My name is Lynda.
 Once I say “hello,” people seem to know I am Welsh.
 I was born and brought up in the valleys of South Wales, though I’ve lived in England all my adult life.
 My family of children and grandchildren are now scattered up and down the country and wider, so I travel- and love playing with the children and exploring new areas.
 I like embroidering pictures and swimming in my spare time, and most of all I am enthusiastic about walking.
 One of my delights has been to walk coast to coast through Wales, England, and Scotland.
 My work has been in primary school teaching first and then mainly as a counsellor in health care settings.
 It has been a huge learning experience.
 I never cease to be amazed at the capacity of the human spirit to respond to what life can throw.
 My faith has been challenged and has grown through those experiences.I have known about Beamsley since its early beginnings, but was nudged some years ago to get involved as a trustee.
 We work as a team with our different backgrounds and experiences, aiming to bring opportunity for families and groups to enjoy some fun, or relaxation here in our beautiful setting.
 To know that the young people have had an adventure, and that they and their families or carers have gone home happy, is a very good feeling for us all.

+My name is Josephine.
+I was born in North London in Southgate in 1943.
+Family and Church life are very important to me as was my working life in the NHS for over 20 years.
+I worked in Bromley Primary Care Trust for Learning Disabilities as a Manager which was challenging, heart-rendering and a very rewarding experience.
+Since my retirement in 2006 I have been involved with 2 charities for Learning Disabilities.
+The Beamsley Project - to provide holiday accommodation in the Yorkshire Dales and CTI 2000 - hands on running term time and holiday projects.
+Both these charities involve different aspects of work but allow me to use my previous wealth of experience to help support them.
+I was introduced to Beamsley by a former Trustee when I moved to Yorkshire from Kent in 2006, after he found out my previous career and knowledge.
 I feel I have a lot of experience to offer/ support The Beamsley Project due to my background history.
 I am truly passionate about my involvement with learning disabilities and disabled people as we can learn so much from them as individuals and offer them practical skills for life which we often take for granted.In addition to my support as Trustee I am also an active member of The Friends of the Beamsley Project who work throughout the year to raise funds to support the Beamsley Bursary and refurbishment requirements.
 I will always be committed in my involvement with the Project, as I feel I still have more to offer and look forward to finding new ways to expand ensuring our service is always available to everyone and improve the holiday experience for all our guests.

 I am a retired teacher of deaf/blind children with multiple disabilities and the mother of 5, one of whom became disabled following a serious brain haemorrhage in his teens.
 I also run a Riding for the Disabled Group and teach riding twice a week.
 For about 20 years I have been running holidays for disabled riders and am the National lead for organising riding holidays with the Riding for the Disabled Association.
 This is how I have come to know the Beamsley Project, having stayed in the Centre and Cottage many times.
 My role as a trustee at Beamsley is to advise on needs for disabled holiday makers and always keep them in the front of our plans, to find suitable local activities and accessible places of interest and where possible to get the opinions of those visiting regarding their particular needs.